bbartling/easy-aso/README.md

   - Electrical load shift

 ## Future
-- [ ] Explore updating the fake BACnet app by integrating the [BOPTEST](https://ibpsa.github.io/project1-boptest/) project to simulate realistic physics, allowing for safe, non-production testing of easy-aso.
+- [ ] Make tutorials for practicing bot script with a fake BACnet app allowing for safe, non-production testing of `easy-aso`.

 ## Schematics: